-5.1 Middle Eocene depositional setting of IODP Site U1356
+5.1.
+Middle Eocene Depositional Setting of IODP Site U1356

-The lower 110m of the sedimentary section recovered at Site U1356 consists of lower and middle Eocene strata [Escutia, 2011].
-The sediments of early Eocene age (949-1006 mbsf; ~51 to 54 Ma) are dominated by bioturbated claystones with occasional muddy sandstone layers.
-Middle Eocene sediments (890-949 mbsf; ~46 to 49 Ma) are characterized by thick (up to ~1m) sandstone and conglomerate beds containing pyrite and abundant intraclasts.
-Interspersed between these coarser beds are finer lithologies of sandy mudstones to silty claystones [Escutia, 2011].
+The lower 110 m of the sedimentary section recovered at Site U1356 consists of lower and middle Eocene strata [Escutia et al., 2011].
+The sediments of early Eocene age $(949-1006 \text{ mbsf}; \sim 51-54 \text{ Ma})$ are dominated by bioturbated claystones with occasional muddy sandstone layers.
+Middle Eocene sediments (890-949 mbsf; ∼46-Ma) are characterized by thick (up to \sim 1 m) sandstone and conglomerate beds containing pyrite and abundant intraclasts.
+Interspersed between these coarser beds are finer lithologies of sandy mudstones to silty claystones [Escutia et al., 2011].
 Soft sediment deformational features are found in the coarser sandstones and occasionally in the sandy mudstones, suggesting possible emplacement of these units via sediment gravity flows [Bijl et al., 2013].
-These coarser sandstone beds are almost entirely absent from both underlying (lower Eocene) and overlying (Oligocene) strata within Hole U1356A.
-The deposition of coarser sediments at Site U1356 during the middle Eocene is associated with a period of tectonic rifting and basin deepening in the Tasman Gateway region [Close et al., 2009; Escutia, 2011].
-This led to changing depositional conditions at Site U1356 from a shallow marine setting during the Early Eocene (<500m paleo-water depth) to a hemipelagic marine environment during the Oligocene (>1000m paleo-water depth) [Bijl et al., 2013; Escutia, 2011].
+These coarser sandstone beds are almost entirely absent from both underlying (lower Eocene) overlying (Oligocene) strata within Hole U1356A.
+The deposition of coarser sediments at Site U1356 during the middle Eocene is associated with a period of tectonic rifting and basin deepening in the Tasman Gateway region [Close et al., 2009; Escutia et al., 2011].
+This led to changing depositional conditions at Site U1356 from a shallow marine setting during the Early Eocene (<500 m paleodepth) to a hemipelagic marine environment during the Oligocene (>1000 m paleo-depth) [Bijl et al., 2013; Escutia et al., 2011].

-Core U1356A-98R (919.80 to 925.55 mbsf; ~48 to 49 Ma) is positioned stratigraphically within the middle Eocene section of Hole U1356A [Escutia, 2011].
+Core U1356A-98R (919.80-925.55 mbsf; ~48 to 49 Ma) is positioned stratigraphically within the middle Eocene section of Hole U1356A [Escutia et al., 2011].
 The sediments of Core U1356A-98R are characterized by interbedded sandy mudstones and silty claystones at a centimeter to decimeter scale.
 These different lithologies are also associated with alternation in sediment color, where coarser sediments are green and finer sediments are a distinctive red color (Figure 2).
-Sand content (>63 μm) is consistently lower in the silty claystones (red layers), which are associated with higher Fe/Rb XRF ratios (indicating Fe enrichment over the background sediment value) and high abundances of fossil fish teeth (up to 630 teeth/g) in comparison to the sandy mudstones (0 to 230 teeth/g; Figure 2).
-The coarser green intervals are also distinguished by increases in sand content, higher XRF ratios of Zr/Al, (Zr increases in concentration in silt/sand sized fractions of sediments), and lower ratios of Fe/Rb (Figure 2).
+Sand content (>63 μm) is consistently lower in the silty claystones (red layers), which are associated with higher Fe/Rb XRF ratios (indicating Fe enrichment over the background sediment value) and high abundances of fossil fish teeth (up to 630 teeth/g) in comparison to the sandy mudstones (0-230 teeth/g; Figure 2).
+The coarser green intervals are also distinguished by increases in sand content, higher XRF ratios of Zr/AI, (Zr increases in concentration in silt/sand sized fractions of sediments), and lower ratios of Fe/Rb (Figure 2).
 Soft sediment deformation features can be observed within the sandy mudstones as well as a combination of sharp and gradational contacts between coarser and finer lithological units, again suggesting the influence of small-scale gravity flows.